mckennapsean/dissertation/content/06-worksheet.md

 [@tbl:steps].
 Based on the interviews, we recommend two formats for guiding the visualization design process: a checklist and worksheets.
-The worksheets did provide structure, _"It's like a checklist to make sure everything is covered"_ (P11), but the worksheets did limit free-form thinkers: _"If you have a lot of things on your mind, you won't fit everything in the box anyways so the boxes are actually wasting paper"_ (P6).
+The worksheets did provide structure, _"It's like a checklist to make sure everything is covered"_ (P11), but they also limited free-form thinkers: _"If you have a lot of things on your mind, you won't fit everything in the box anyways so the boxes are actually wasting paper"_ (P6).
 Some visualization designers recommend paper for sketching [@Roberts2015], but others in the design community argue digital sketching can have functional benefits, such as shapes, undo, layers, duplication, and manipulation of details through zooming [@Wu2011], which two students utilized and felt was vital to their visualization design process.